aethermonkey/The-Digital-Hamlet/docs/grandplan/4_Architecture/Components.md

 ### Local Database

+>[!NOTE]
+>It appears there are private  data solutions within the ccontext Holochain DHTs

 A combination of SQL and NoSQL databases to store and manage local data efficiently.

 ### Agent Foundry